brendenroberts/vumps.jl/README.md

 The driver code is in `scan_Z3xZ3.jl`, which can be run from the command line and takes the following command-line arguments:
 1. `N_uc`: number of sites in the unit cell
 1. `chi`: MPS bond dimension
-1. `pfile`: an ASCII file containing parameters for the Hamiltonian tuning.
+1. `pfile`: a text file containing parameters for the Hamiltonian tuning.
 See file `params.txt` for an example of the format.
 1. `tag`: a string uniquely identifying this particular scan.
 This allows for multiple arbitrary scans through the same phase diagram to live in the same data file.
 1. `fname`: name of the overall data file.
-1. `init.jld`: optional JLD file containing initial state for the scan The output of this driver will be a single data file as well as the vumps log for every value of parameters specified in `pfile` and a JLD file (which is essentially HDF5) containing each optimized wavefunction.
+1. `init.jld`: optional JLD file containing initial state for the scan

+The output of this driver will be a single data file as well as the vumps log for every value of parameters specified in `pfile` and a JLD file (which is essentially HDF5) containing each optimized wavefunction.

 Also included is similar code which takes only a single set of the `delta` and `K` values that parameterize this particular Hamiltonian and a file containing a list of bond dimensions.